Creating and optimizing a practice plan for game improvement can seem daunting. There’s chipping, putting, pitching, full-iron shots and driving.

 We’ve all heard, and lived, the jokes and quips about this obnoxious extra stroke with the flat blade.
 When it comes to practice, starting on the putting surface is a sound strategy for any golfer, especially high handicaps, according to Arccos data.

 In fact, Arccos players in the 16-20 handicap range three-putt 19% of greens, while 0-5 handicappers are significantly lower at 8%.
 High handicaps, 21-25 three-putt 23% of greens, accounting for up to five additional strokes per 18 holes.

 Comparatively, two-putt percentage has much less disparity, with only a three-percentage point swing (64% versus 61%) between a scratch (zero) and bogey (20 handicap) golfers.

 Now proximity to the hole certainly comes into play with most three-putts.
-The new Strokes Gained Analysis feature that is coming soon, will provide such details.
-And it may show that your higher than you’d like putting stats are because your approach or short game needs work!
+The new Strokes Gained Analytics feature, provides such details.
+And it may show you that your higher than you’d like to be with your putting stats because your approach or short game needs work!

 Of course, as Scottish-born professional golfer and famed instructor, Ben Sayers once said, “A good player who is a great putter is a match for any golfer.
 A great hitter who can’t putt is a match for no one.”

 On average, golf courses built or renovated after 2009 contain 40,000 to 80,000-square-feet of sand bunkering, while many constructed during the 1980 to 2005 “building boom” exceed 100,000.